-If you are ordering by telephone, please ring:
+If you are ordering by telephone, you must call during working hours.

-For urgent prescriptions, please contact the surgery during opening hours and we will endeavour to arrange these for you.
-If you require urgent medication or have a query outside opening hours, please contact NHS 111.
+For urgent prescriptions, please contact the Practice during our opening hours and we will endeavour to arrange these for you.
+If you require urgent medication or have a query outside of our opening hours, please contact NHS 111.

-Is now available if you are interested in registering for this service please contact a member of our Reception Team for further information.
+If you are interested in registering for this service please contact a member of our administrative team during working hours for further information.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.

 If you will have to pay for four or more prescription items in three months, or more than 15 items in 12 months, you may find it cheaper to buy a PPC.